Also known as: Previs (pre-visualisation) artist, 2D layout artist, 3D layout artist

 What's a layout artist good at?

-- Knowledge of VFX programs: be adept at using relevant programs such as Adobe After Effects, Blender, Cinema 4D, Houdini, Maya, Nuke, RenderMan and 3ds Max
+- Animation and art programs: be adept at using relevant programs such as Photoshop and TVPaint, as well as After Effects, Blackmagic Fusion, Maya, Mental Ray, Nuke, RenderMan and 3ds Max

 Who does a layout artist work with?

-Layout artists work closely with the director to decide on the virtual camera ‘language’ of the project; how they want the animation to be framed and look on screen.
-They also work with environment artists to create realistic 3D environment layouts in VFX programs.
+Layout artists work with the storyboards that have been produced by the storyboard artists.
+Layout artists work closely with the director to translate storyboards and animatics into polished frames and to decide on the virtual camera ‘language’ of a project.
+Layout artists’ work is critiqued by the art director before the layouts go to be painted by the background painters.
 The work that layout artists do to position the character models in the frames of the scenes gives the animators a starting point from which to work.

 How do I become a layout artist?